-Excess body hair or Hirsutism is one of the most dreaded PCOS symptoms.
+Excess body hair or hirsutism is one of the most dreaded PCOS symptoms.
+PCOS is considered as the most common cause of hirsutism.
 You may start to notice thick, dark, masculine pattern hair growth on various parts of the body.
 These parts include the chin, along the jawline, around the mouth, arms, legs and torso.
 Again, the underlying cause of excess hair growth is hormonal imbalance with high androgen levels.

 Scalp Hair Loss

-Along with excess hair on the skin, women with PCOS can also notice signs of male-pattern baldness.
+Along with excess hair on the skin, a common PCOS symptom is male-pattern baldness.
 Scalp hair loss or Androgenic Alopecia is also caused by excess androgens.

 Pimples or Acne